CBEP-SoCB-Details/CBEP_OA/Analysis/Tidal_Analysis.md

 Here we are dealing with NOAA’s API.
 We downloaded the data in “local standard time”, but we face the same problem we did importing temporal data for time of day (above).
 The function read\_csv implicitly imports time data in local clock time.
-We need to covert to Standard Time.
+We need to convert to Standard Time.

 ``` r
 tide_data <- read_csv(fpath,